Building circular food systems that are regenerative, fair and resilient

 A circular London food system

-In collaboration with ReLondon, Circle Economy mapped food and emission flows through the Greater London area's entire food and beverage supply chain, in order to enable the identification of emissions hotspots and uncover suitable circular interventions that can cut the city's consumption-based emissions.
+In collaboration with ReLondon, Circle Economy Foundation mapped food and emission flows through the Greater London area's entire food and beverage supply chain, in order to enable the identification of emissions hotspots and uncover suitable circular interventions that can cut the city's consumption-based emissions.
 Key interventions modelled include reducing per capita meat consumption, reducing food losses and waste and the circular management of organic and food waste, which, under an ambitious scenario, hold the potential to reduce the consumption-based emissions of Greater London’s food system by an estimated 31%.

 Learn more